Melissa Conrad Stöppler, MD

-Smoking is detrimental to a woman's health (or to anyone else's).
+Smoking is detrimental to a anyone's health and to the health of those around them.
 Unfortunately, women continue to smoke despite the known health risks.
-Even though the number of women smoking is declining, still about 19% of women in the U.S. were smokers in 2003.
+Even though the number of women smoking is declining, still about 16% of women in the U.S. are smokers.
 Women are smoking in spite of the well-publicized risks of lung disease including cancer, heart disease, and innumerable other health problems now linked to smoking.

 Drinking an excessive amount of alcohol is also harmful to health.
-Although women typically begin drinking at a later age than men and tend to drink somewhat less, lower doses of alcohol before developing alcohol are required for women to develop alcohol-related medical problems including alcohol toxicity, cirrhosis, and hepatitis.
+Although women typically begin drinking at a later age than men and tend to drink somewhat less, lower doses of alcohol are required for women to develop alcohol-related medical problems including alcohol toxicity, cirrhosis, and hepatitis.

 Women should be aware that they metabolize a number of drugs differently than men.
-In some cases and for some medications, the rate may be slower, and in other cases, faster.
+In some cases and for some medications, the rate of metabolism may be slower, and in other cases, faster.
 It is, therefore, essential that women are well informed about the kinds and correct dosages of drugs they are taking.

 Next: Female anatomy